vidyagames998/vidyagames998.github.io/eldenring/index.md

 Grab the item(finger), head out, enjoy the scenary, take a left and die to the boss.
 If you manage to beat him (near impossible for a beginner) run off the ledge.

-The key to defeating this boss is timing shield blocks precisely allowing you to perry, but this is not easy to learn and beating this boss will take a lot of practice.
+The key to defeating this boss is [removing your shoes and shield so you weigh less and can light roll](https://www.youtube.com/watch?v=JloVKXMy0uE).
+The shield does not block all damage when used and is pretty useless anyways if you don't master parrying.
+For the fight itself as a beginner strategy you want stay just beyond the edge of his reach and wait for an opening where he pauses after he does a flurry of attacks.
+This is when you strike, run in and do a quick R1 and run away.
+Again winning this fight is entirely optional and you can come back and fight him later if you want when you are way stronger.
+It's not easy, but you could also learn to [parry him by blocking only the last swing of his sword with your shield with L2](https://www.youtube.com/watch?v=BhxS7w_PcyM).
+Which you can follow up with a hold R1 riposte for lots of damage.
+This is not an easy thing to learn on this fight as the timing is very precise and unforgiving.
+You are also very low level and would have to watch a cutscene to try again if you miss the timing.

 ## When you wake